jmgilman/vaultssh/README.md

 # configure each one and may only configure the one you set to the default.

-auth = "oidc"                  # default authentication method to use identity = "~/.ssh/id_rsa"     # ssh key-pair to sign and use mount = "ssh"                  # mount path for ssh backend persist = true                 # persist acquired tokens to ~/.vault-token
+auth = "oidc"                  # default authentication method to use auth_mount = "oidc"            # default mount point for the authentication method identity = "~/.ssh/id_rsa"     # ssh key-pair to sign and use mount = "ssh"                  # mount path for ssh backend persist = true                 # persist acquired tokens to ~/.vault-token